Korean Restaurant Byeoleeya

 The listed service window is short: Tuesday through Sunday from 6:30–9 PM, with Monday closed.
 That makes Korean Restaurant Byeoleeya a better fit as an anchor dinner than as a flexible stop added late in the day.
 If the night needs certainty, confirm the latest arrangements directly before making surrounding plans.

-No verified public details here confirm signature dishes, a menu format, seat count, price, takeout, delivery, or dietary accommodations.
-First-time visitors should keep the plan simple: arrive for the confirmed dinner hours, dress smart casual, rely on the restaurant's current guidance for what is being served.
+Details such as signature dishes, menu format, seat count, price, takeout, delivery, dietary accommodations should be checked directly.
+First-time visitors should keep the plan simple: arrive for the dinner hours, dress smart casual, rely on the restaurant's current guidance for what is being served.

 Who should choose it over other options